 Paul Chelsen, Vice President of Student Development and member of the leadership team, cited widespread student fatigue with COVID-19 protocols as another possible cause for the current spike in cases.

 “Students are tired.
 They’re frustrated.
-The COVID boundaries are not attractive for anybody at this point after a year into [the pandemic],” said Chelsen.
+The COVID boundaries are not attractive for anybody at this point after a year into ,” said Chelsen.